stevegrunwell/technical-debt/README.md

 * [Downgrade to Upgrade and Other Composer Tricks](https://github.com/andysnell/downgrade-to-upgrade) — Presentation by [@AndySnell](https://github.com/andysnell) that covers (among other things) Rector
 * [PHP Compatibility and WordPress Versions](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/) - Chart showing PHP compatibility across WordPress versions
 * [Usage Statistics and Market Share of WordPress](https://w3techs.com/technologies/details/cm-wordpress) - W3Techs metrics for WordPress
+* [The Essential Craigslist Statistics Every Freelancer Should Know in 2023](https://firstsiteguide.com/craigslist-stats/) - Did I remember to mention how much revenue Craigslist brings in?
+This is where it comes from!
+* [What is Opportunity Cost?](https://www.investopedia.com/terms/o/opportunitycost.asp) - Article on Opportunity Cost from Investopedia

 ### Tools